Children with Multiple Disabilities Need the Expanded Core Curriculum, Too!

 Without teamwork, an occupational therapist (OT) may set handwriting goals, unaware that the student will use braille.
 Through collaboration, TVIs can enlighten the OT about an emergent braille reader’s needs, like finger strength and isolation.
 Simultaneously, the therapist can update the educational team on the student’s progress in these key areas.
 By uniting their efforts, TVIs and related service providers can craft effective, functional IEP goals for complex learners.

 In today’s high-stakes testing environment, resource special education teachers often struggle with developing IEP goals for alternative assessments.
 Collaborating with TVIs (Teachers of the Visually Impaired) can help.
-They can demonstrate how to adapt classroom goals in literacy or math for children with visual disabilities.
+They can demonstrate how to adapt classroom goals in literacy or math.

-For instance, when a class focuses on sequencing, reading schedules, or writing sight words, students with visual and multiple disabilities can engage differently.
+For instance, when a class focuses on sequencing, reading schedules, or writing sight words, students with complex needs can engage differently.
 They might organize tactile communication symbols to outline the day’s schedule, sequence activities, or write using tactile symbols.
 Revisiting the schedule to check completed tasks and upcoming ones is a form of “reading” these tactile symbols.

 Conclusion

-Children with disabilities, including blindness or low vision, likely form the majority of visually impaired students in the U.S. Despite varied disabilities, they struggle to access learning due to vision issues.
 Access to a free, appropriate public education (FAPE) is crucial.
-These students need proper assessment for instructional strengths and needs.
+Students need proper assessment for instructional strengths and needs.
 Assessments should cover functional vision and learning media.
 Qualified Teachers of the Visually Impaired (TVI) or Orientation and Mobility (O&M) instructors are essential.
 Without accurate sensory access assessment, educational teams face challenges.
 Appropriate and effective instructional programs are vital.
 These programs enhance these learners’ access and progress in education.